 And it goes even further, improving access and standards with a range of measures to level-up health outcomes across the country, enabling people to live longer and healthier lives.

-Since the Conservative government came to power in 2010, the NHS has tumbled down the international rankings of health systems after spending decades in first place (or thereabouts).
+Since the Conservatives came to power in 2010, the NHS has tumbled down the international rankings of health systems after spending decades at the top (or thereabouts).
 At the same time, UK life expectancy has been falling fast.

 The Bill establishes Integrated Care Boards (ICBs) to take on the commissioning functions of existing CCGs and some of NHS England’s commissioning functions.
 They will be directly accountable for NHS spend and performance, and will be NHS bodies.
 They will bring in representatives from a range of other NHS bodies including NHS commissioners and NHS providers.

-US-style HMOs (here re-named ICBs) are run by private health insurers, many of which have already been embedded in the NHS, ready to: “only at the last stage create a national health insurance scheme separate from the tax system”, see Conservatives Oliver Letwin and John Redwood’s NHS privatisation guide Britain’s Biggest Enterprise.
+In the USA, HMOs (here re-named ICBs) are run by American private health insurers, many of whom have already been embedded in the NHS, ready to: “only at the last stage create a national health insurance scheme separate from the tax system”, see Conservatives Oliver Letwin and John Redwood’s NHS privatisation guide Britain’s Biggest Enterprise.

 The work of ICBs will be driven by health outcomes, with no space for profit, competition, or private interests.

-The fact that it was a Conservative-led government who appointed Stevens to his role as head of NHS England makes a mockery of your claim that no one appointed to ICB’s will be a representative of private healthcare interests!
-This year alone, US private health insurer Centene took control of 49 GP surgeries.
+The fact that it was a Conservative-led government who appointed Stevens to his role as head of NHS England makes a mockery of your claim that no-one appointed to ICB’s will be a representative of private healthcare interests!
+This year alone, US private health insurer Centene (UK arm: Operose) took control of 49 GP surgeries.
 Centene now own 70 surgeries in England covering half a million patients.
-Many other private multinationals are already embedded in the NHS and are nominated NHS providers including Atos, Capita, Deloitte, Ernst & Young, KPMG, McKinsey, Optum/UnitedHealth, PWC and Serco.
-The NHS-partnered patient access website for GP appointments, repeat prescriptions and ‘discovering local health services’ is already “offering mostly private healthcare with lists of tests and treatments to be paid for.”
-The NHS, then, is already riddled with private interests, and every serious analysis of your proposed Bill has concluded that it will significantly worsen the situation.
+Many other private multinationals are already embedded in the NHS and are nominated NHS providers including Atos, Capita, Deloitte, Ernst & Young, KPMG, McKinsey, PWC, Optum / UnitedHealth, Serco and Australian healthcare multinational, Ramsay.
+EMIS, the NHS-partnered patient access website for GP appointments, repeat prescriptions and “discovering local health services” is already “offering mostly private healthcare with lists of tests and treatments to be paid for”.
+EMIS is in the process of being bought up by UnitedHealth, confirmation that a carefully crafted take-over of swathes of the NHS by the US health insurance giant has already taken place.
+The NHS, then, is riddled with UK and foreign private interests, and every serious analysis of your proposed Bill has concluded that it will significantly worsen the situation.

 The new commissioning bodies being set up are all public bodies and will not, indeed cannot, be controlled by private providers.
 Independent providers, as corporate entities, will not be able to sit on Integrated Care Boards, nor will any individual appointed there be a representative of such an interest in any capacity.